verana-labs/verifiable-trust-vpr-spec/spec.md

 Any credential exchange that requires issuer or verifier to pay fees implies the creation of a `PermissionSession`.

-The `agent`, the Verifiable User Agent or Verifiable Service that receive the request, MUST send to issuer/verifier:
+If the peer wants to issue a credential, the `agent`, the Verifiable User Agent or Verifiable Service that receive the request MUST send to peer:

-If the peer wants to issue a credential, agent must send to peer:

 - a `uuid` for session identification;
 - the `wallet_agent_perm_id` permission id of the agent wallet that will store the credential.